AGENDA

 1B: Working with Respondents in Sexual Misconduct Cases: Perspectives from Practitioners

-Julia Broussard, Megan Karbley, and Nadeeka Karunaratne, McCluskey Center for Violence Prevention Research Team
+Julia Broussard, MSW, Megan Karbley, PhD, & Nadeeka Karunaratne, PhD

 As more campuses move toward providing support services for respondents in campus sexual misconduct processes, it is important to identify effective strategies for this work.
 In this session, we discuss the findings and implications from a qualitative study with 24 practitioners who work with respondents.
 After sharing an overview of the study, including discussing the methodology and findings, we will dialogue with session attendees about the implications of the findings for their work and contexts.